NguyenLeDuyy/WebsiteBanSach/README.md

 # WebsiteBanSach

 ## Description
 WebsiteBanSach is an online book-selling platform that allows users to browse, search, and purchase books.
-The platform is built using PHP, CSS, Hack, JavaScript, and HTML.
+The platform is built using PHP, CSS, JavaScript, and HTML.

 ## Project Link
 [WebsiteBanSach](https://github.com/NguyenLeDuyy/WebsiteBanSach)